liu-hz18/unilab/README.md

 ```
 # 1. DO NOT STOP THE RUNNER! enter mysql container and execute:

-mysqldump -p unilab [table_name] > /tmp/mysql-backup/unilab-[tablename].sql
+mysqldump -p unilab [tablename] > /tmp/mysql-backup/unilab-[tablename].sql

-# now in your dir <../unilab-mount/mysql-backup>, there should be a file named "unilab-[tablename].sql" which contains table defination and table data, maybe you want to do some modifications in this .sql file.
+# now in your dir <../unilab-mount/mysql-backup>, there should be a file named "unilab.sql" which contains table defination and table data, maybe you want to do some modifications in this .sql file.

-# 2. COPY this file to ./mysql/init/rebuild.sql
+# 2. COPY this file(s) to ./mysql/init/

 # 3. shutdown the RUNNER